PETA APPROVED VEGAN

 Pebbled

-Pebbled leather looks exactly as its name suggests.
-In keeping with classic cowhide, it has a finely structured surface.
+Pebbled leather looks exactly like you would imagine.
+In keeping with classic cowhide leather, it has a finely structured surface.
 Thanks to its classic look, major bag designers like to use pebbled leather for their casual lines, hobo bags and softly constructed shapes.
-It is soft, falls particularly beautifully and is therefore particularly feminine.
+It's considered particularly feminine because it's very soft and cascades particularly beautifully.

 Saffiano

-Even in the case of genuine leather, Saffiano is not a natural grain, but an artificially embossed surface structure.
-Its characteristic cross-hatching is fixed with the help of varnish.
-Saffiano was originally developed by Prada.
-But gradually other brands have developed their own relief prints.
+Even in the case of genuine leather, Saffiano is not a natural grain.
+It's an artificially embossed surface structure that is hardened with the help of varnish.
+Its characteristic cross-hatch pattern was originally developed by Prada but gradually other brands have been coming up with their own relief prints.

 Croco

-As you can probably imagine, the croco structure imitates the natural grain of crocodile leather.
-If you like something a little more eye-catching, the croco embossing is the right choice for you.
-The imitation of the different sized skin plates as well as the shiny-matt play and the different shades bring a lot of movement to your look.
+Yep, the croco grain imitates the natural texture of crocodile leather.
+And if you like things a little more eye-catching, the croco grain is the right choice for you.
+The imitation of the different sized skin plates, the contrast of shiny and matt and the different colour-shades will bring plenty of movement to your look.

-Inspired by nature, the different scale sizes of a lizard give this grain a special depth and elegance.
-In contrast to the crocodile embossing, the structure of the lizard seems a little more graphic and is ideal for subtle colors, to which it gives a special depth.
-Particularly edgy, it gives classic, supposedly boring colors that certain something.
+Inspired by nature, the different sizes of a lizard's scales give this grain particular depth and elegance.
+In contrast to croco, the lizard structure looks a little more graphic and is ideal to add a unique depth to subtle colours.
+Particularly edgy, it gives classic, supposedly boring shades that certain something.

 Spring/Summer 2024